-- Reference Number: HEY1065/2019
+- Reference Number: HEY1065/2025

 - Departments: Radiology

-- Last Updated: 29 July 2019
+- Last Updated: 30 April 2025

 Introduction

-This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you

-What is a cardiac CT scan
+What is a Cardiac CT scan

-Why do I need the cardiac CT scan?
+Why do I need the Cardiac CT scan?

 You will have recently seen your consultant who will have discussed with you their reason for wanting a cardiac CT scan.